cyverse-archive/NotificationAgent/README.markdown

-The e-mail configuration settings are all fairly self-explanatory except for the template, which is the name of the template that the e-mail service uses when generating the message text for job status updates.
-In general, this setting will not change, but it has been made configurable in case we need to support different templates for different deployments.
+The e-mail configuration settings are all fairly self-explanatory except for the template, which is the name of the template that the e-mail service uses when generating the message text for job status updates, and the from-address and from-name fields, which set the from email address and the name associated with it in the notification email.
+In general, the template, from-address, and from-name settings will not change, but they have been made configurable in case we need to support different templates for different deployments.

 The `notificationagent.recipients` setting is a list of URLs to send notifications to when a job status update is processed.
 This feature is